adrienverge/gnome-magic-window/README.md

 gnome-magic-window
 ==================

-Bind a key to a specific program in Gnome Shell:
+Bind keys to a specific program in Gnome Shell:
-* When the key is pressed and this program is in background, its window is brought up to front.
+* When the corresponding key is pressed and this program is in background, its window is brought to the front.
-* When the key is pressed and this program is already in front, the last window if brought in front again.
+* When the corresponding key is pressed and this program is already at the front, the last window is brought to the front again.
-* When the key is pressed and the program isn't launched yet, it is spawned.
+* When the corresponding key is pressed and the program isn't launched yet, it is spawned by running the program in the `command` property.

 It is comparable to *Guake* and *Compiz Put*, except that gnome-magic-window works with Gnome Shell and the new Wayland display server.
 (It does not use